spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202001.0/quick-add-to-cart-discontinued-products-feature-integration.md

 ---
-title: Quick Order- Discontinued Products feature integration
+title: Quick Add to Cart + Discontinued Products feature integration
-description: Quick Add to Cart + Discontinued Products allow showing products in cart as "discontinued".
+description: Quick Add to Cart + Discontinued Products allow showing products in cart as discontinued.
 This guide describes how to integrate the feature into the project.
 last_updated: Mar 6, 2020
 template: feature-integration-guide-template
 originalLink: https://documentation.spryker.com/v4/docs/quick-order-discontinued-products-feature-integration